hipe/tmx/lib/skylab/headless/doc/issues/040-the-CLI-box-DSL-narrative.md

 ## :#storypoint-25

-we want to avoid the smell of cross-cutting concerns, but in this case we can't think of an easy way not to. we are vivifying the box module. we use the general interface of a boxxy module (`const_fetch` and so on) to retrieve child nodes, etc; and this kind of thing is the task boxxy was built for, so we use boxxy here.
+this is less ugly than it used to be, but the general rubric still holds: we want to avoid the smell of cross-cutting concerns, but in this case we can't think of an easy way out:

-we assume it should be an autoloading boxxy because for applications they usually are (putting all of your actions in one file can be expensive in at least two ways). for us to create an autoloading boxxy it must know its own path (it will use MAARS::Upwards) which means that we ourselves (the action box) must know our own path or it will have one handed to it.

-to be explicit, we resolve some path now with a call to maars upwards, but the client will do this differently.
+we may be vivifying the box module. we will use const reduce or the equivalent elsewhere, and typically we want the "boxxy" behavior (that reads the filesystem and infers the names of constants that are not even loaded yet) so we specify that here as the asssumed default.